ibrahimpandor/ibrahimpandor/README.md

 Everything I learn gets built into a project.
 Everything I build gets documented here.

-> 🎯 **Goal:** Become a cloud engineer who thinks like a security professional — someone who designs AWS environments that are secure from day one, not patched after the fact.
+> 🎯 **Goal:** Become a cloud security engineer who thinks like a security professional — someone who designs AWS environments that are secure from day one, not patched after the fact.

 ---